 1. Partagas Serie D No. 4

 The Partagas Serie D No. 4 has been one of my favourite cigars since I first smoked one.
 This year I’ve had the pleasure of smoking several very memorable ones.
 When I turned 40 back in April, I smoked my final D4 from a box dated 2014 and what an amazing treat that was.
-This cigar was also the first one I reviewed when I launched my YouTube channel at the end of June this year.
 Is it any wonder then that this cigar has made the number one slot on my top nine best cigars of 2021?

 Did you know my website is entirely self-funded?
 I currently do this as a labour of love and am not sponsored by or affiliated to any of the cigar brands or retailers featured in my content.
 If you enjoy what you read here, please consider contributing to my next cigar review or article by donating an amount through my Buy Me a Coffee page.
 Thank you so much for your support x